 authenticated encryption: An algorithm to convert plaintext data to ciphertext and generate a message authentication code with a cryptographic key as a parameter to provide confidentiality, integrity, and authen- ticity of the data.
 See also: encryption; MIC algorithm.

 authentication process: A process to assure that the claimed identity belongs to the entity.
 It is also called entity authentication.
-In this standard, an access authentication is an entity authentication with the identity used to access a specific network or a media independent handover (MIH) service.
+In this standard, an access authentication is an entity authentication with the identity used to access a specific network or a media independent service (MIS).

 authentication server: A server used for authentication purposes.
 When EAP is used as an authentication protocol, the authentication server is an EAP server.

-authenticator: A network entity to execute EAP with a mobile node called a peer.
+authenticator: A network entity to execute EAP with a MN called a peer.
 An authenticator can use a backend server to conduct EAP execution.
 Syn: EAP authenticator.

 bidirectional network: A general communication network providing bidirectional transmission such as 802.3, 802.11, 802.16, 3GPP and 3GPP2.